 Response to temptation: Whenever a specific problem—your own or someone else’s—presents itself or comes to mind, use the specific form from the longer practice period.

-There is nothing in the world that has the power to make you ill or sad, or weak or frail.
+There is nothing in the world which has the power to make you ill or sad, or weak or frail.
 But it is you who have the power to dominate all things you see by merely recognizing what you are.
-(W-pI.190.5:5-6)
+(W-190.5:5-6)

 That’s exactly why we need this kind of lesson.
 What we are, in reality, is so far above what we normally think we are that when we hear words like this lesson there is a part of us that whispers, “This is getting a little freaky here.”
 We have no idea of the power of our minds, which were created by God and given the same creative power as His.
 When we get hints of how powerful we are, it scares us, and we try to forget about it.